hatoo/Accepted/README.md

 SPACE -> a to Save As.

+SPACE -> y to Copy all to clipboard

 SPACE -> SPACE to Rustfmt.

-SPACE -> t to conpile and run with clipboard input.
+SPACE -> t to compile and run with clipboard input.

-SPACE -> T to conpile (optimized) and run with clipboard input.
+SPACE -> T to compile (optimized) and run with clipboard input.

 SPACE -> q to Quit.